Wake Up, Sunshine

 Wake Up, Sunshine is the eighth studio album by American rock band All Time Low.
 It was released on April 3, 2020, and is their second release with Fueled by Ramen following Last Young Renegade in 2017.
-The album's fourth and final single "Monsters" is the highest-charting song of their career.
+The album's fourth and final single "Monsters" is the highest-charting song of the band’s career.

 Background and recording

 The album comes after 2017's Last Young Renegade.
 In January 2019, the band began creating the record in drummer Rian Dawson's home studio in Nashville, Tennessee with Zakk Cervini and Andrew Goldstein.
 A majority of the writing and recording process took place in August 2019 at a mansion located in Palm Desert, California, (usually referred to by the band as the "marble mansion") that the band rented and lived in for a few months along with most of the team that worked on Wake Up, Sunshine.
 To finish the album, All Time Low members Alex Gaskarth and Jack Barakat rented a cabin with Cervini and Goldstein in Big Bear Lake, California.